johnxu21/variant-survey/README.md

 # variants-survey
 This repo contains the survey related information on the research project forks as variants.

-# Surve has been suspended
+# Survey has been suspended